Shirley91/120-Data-Science-Interview-Questions/predictive-modeling.md

 ## Predictive Modeling (19 questions)
 #### 1. (Given a Dataset) Analyze this dataset and give me a model that can predict this response variable.
+- For raw dataset, need to process the data first: validate data, clean data (such as deal with extreme data), data transformation and aggregation, and manipulate missing values.
+- Explore data: identification of variables, different data types need different analysis methods, check multi-collinearity (regularization) and normality of the variables using correlation matrix, scatter plot, etc. If too many variables, it's better to consider dimension reduction, such as Principal Component Analysis (PCA).
+- Determine if the problem is classification or regression
 - Start by fitting a simple model (multivariate regression, logistic regression), do some feature engineering accordingly, and then try some complicated models.
-Always split the dataset into train, validation, test dataset and use cross validation to check their performance.
+Always split the dataset into train, validation, and test dataset.
+Use cross validation to check their performance and use LASSO (L1 norm) for feature selection.
-- Determine if the problem is classification or regression
+- Compare performance of multiple models with evaluatio metrics, e.g. MSE, MAE, weighted MSE, and tune model for better performance, such as change model parameter, add or delete features, and interation terms.
 - Favor simple models that run quickly and you can easily explain.
-- Mention cross validation as a means to evaluate the model.
-- Plot and visualize the data.
+- Visualize the data and the relationship between predictors and response and make a conclusion.

 #### 2. What could be some issues if the distribution of the test data is significantly different than the distribution of the training data?
 - The model that has high training accuracy might have low test accuracy.
 Without further knowledge, it is hard to know which dataset represents the population data and thus the generalizability of the algorithm is hard to measure.
 This should be mitigated by repeated splitting of train vs test dataset (as in cross validation).